DannyFirmin/java-exercises-comp1110/src/comp1110/lab3/README.md

     Java class, `Bucket`.
 Instances of this class will represent a bucket that can be filled with water.
 When you create a new `Bucket` object, that new object will represent a bucket with a particular capacity, `capacity` and certain contents, `contents`.

+    The constructor for a Bucket should take the capacity as an argument.
+The constructor's signature should thus be `Bucket(double capacity)`.

     In your object, both `capacity`
     and `contents` should be stored as `doubles`.
 Because `capacity` and `contents` are distinct properties of *each object* (not properties of the class), they need to be